About Us

 DIRECTOR OF COMMUNITY ENGAGEMENT | FOUNDING MEMBER

-Shekinah aka Skye is an ace first-generation Filipina-American from the ancestral lands of the Nisenan, Maidu, Miwok and Me-Wuk peoples (Sacramento, CA).
+Shekinah aka Skye is an ace first-gen Fil-Am from the ancestral lands of the Nisenan, Maidu, Miwok and Me-Wuk peoples (Sacramento, CA).
+Skye uses their experiences in education, child welfare and juvenile justice, mental health, and domestic violence to approach the work of RVCC in an inclusive, intersectional, and culturally-responsive way.
 They received a B.A. in Social Work at Cal Poly Humboldt where their discovery of CHECK IT, a sexual violence prevention program, led to a passionate involvement in violence prevention.
-Skye uses their experiences in education, child welfare and juvenile justice, mental health, and domestic violence to approach the work of RVCC in an inclusive, intersectional, and holistic way.
-They believe that promoting mindfulness and social-emotional learning, practicing healthy relationship and bystander intervention skills, embodying community accountability and empowerment, and dismantling dominator power structures can help create a world without violence.
 In their free time, Skye reads tarot, creates digital art, and writes fiction.

 • Person in sunglasses smiling while holding a colorful sign that reads, "Create a Consent-Centered Culture," with an outdoor garden in the background.